aligoles/Autocorrelation/README.md

 # Single-Voxel Autocorrelation
 This repository consists of the codes related to the following paper:

-Single voxel autocorrelation uncovers gradients of temporal dynamics in the hippocampus and entorhinal cortex during rest and navigation
+Bouffard NR, Golestani A, Brunec IK, Bellana B, Park JY, Barense MD, Moscovitch M.

-Nichole R. Bouffard, Ali Golestani, Iva K. Brunec, Buddhika Bellana, Jun Young Park, Morgan D. Barense, Morris Moscovitch
+Single voxel autocorrelation uncovers gradients of temporal dynamics in the hippocampus and entorhinal cortex during rest and navigation.

-Submitted to Cerebral Cortex
+Cereb Cortex.
+2023 Mar 10;33(6):3265-3283. doi: 10.1093/cercor/bhac480.
+PMID: 36573396; PMCID: PMC10388386.

 ## Abstract